ml-tooling/ml-workspace/README.md

 > ℹ️ _Tensorboard can be used in combination with many other ML frameworks besides Tensorflow.
 By using the [tensorboardX](https://github.com/lanpa/tensorboardX) library you can log basically from any python based library.
 Also, PyTorch has a direct Tensorboard integration as described [here](https://pytorch.org/docs/stable/tensorboard.html)._

-If you prefer to see the tensorboard directly within your notebook, you can make use following Jupyter magic.
+If you prefer to see the tensorboard directly within your notebook, you can make use following **Jupyter magic**:

 ```
 %load_ext tensorboard.notebook